-So far, we have published papers on value capture, corridor protection, transport franchising, water reform, cities planning and infrastructure reform incentives.
+So far, we have published papers on value capture, corridor protection, transport franchising, water reform, cities planning, infrastructure reform incentives and public transport accessibility.

 Capturing Value: Advice on making value capture work in Australia offers guidance to governments and the private sector on how value capture can be applied in the Australian context.

 Improving Public Transport: Customer Focused Franchising provides a roadmap for all levels of government to capitalise on the opportunities of franchising to enhance service quality, increase capital investment and improve cost efficiency across public transport.

 Corridor Protection: Planning and investing for the long term highlights the need for a stable and independent governance framework, and high quality and long-term strategic planning of future infrastructure projects.

 Reforming Urban Water: A national pathway for change advises governments and regulators to make fundamental changes to the governance and regulation of Australia’s urban water markets.